 From Selected: Re-execute the job downstream from the selected ops.
 This option is most relevant if a particular op fails, and your intent is to run all downstream ops regardless of op status.
 You are likely developing a single op, and want to make sure downstream ops work as expected.

 From Failure: Re-execute the job, skipping ops completed successfully.
 This option is only enabled when the run has failed.
 You have likely fixed the failed op, and want to re-run the op and all downstream dependencies.
 Dagster will figure out the dependencies for you!

 In the above example, re-executing from failure would make sense as the failed task has a 50% chance of succeeding on the next run.

 If the run succeeded but the underlying code changed, running specific ops to test the differences would be more relevant.

 Using Dagster's API, you can programmatically trigger both an execution and a reexecution.
-Upon an initial pipeline run failing, you may want to trigger a full re-execution.
+Upon an initial run failing, you may want to re-trigger a run from the point of failure, as shown above.
 Similarly, you can trigger a re-execution of selected ops or from a particular point.

 # re-execute the job, but only the "unreliable" op and all its descendents